-- Greater amounts of drugs are present in colustrum but the amounts received by infants are low because of the low volume of colustrum produced. despite its concentrated - Some drugs are pumped actively into breast milk, such as roughigh concentration.
+- Greater amounts of drugs are present in colustrum but the amounts received by infants are low because of the low volume of colustrum produced. - Some drugs are pumped actively into breast milk, such as iodides, which pass into milk with high concentration.